BallisticLA/RandBLAS/rtd/source/tutorial/memory.rst

 2. We can only attach memory to objects by overwriting a null-valued reference member, and only when the object has an ``own_memory`` member that evaluates to true.

-3. We cannot overwrite an an object's reference member if there is a chance that doing so may cause a memory leak.
+3. We cannot overwrite an object's reference member if there is a chance that doing so may cause a memory leak.

     This restriction is in place regardless of whether ``obj.own_memory`` is true.
     It makes for very few cases when RandBLAS is allowed to overwrite a non-null reference member.